jon-bown/blog/_posts/2023-06-13-SpotifyArtistData.md

 artist_dataframe = pd.DataFrame(artist_data, columns = cols)
 ```

-From here you can output to a csv, send it to the Kaggle API, or just download and upload as a dataset to Kaggle.
-If you want to learn more, I have a few repositories that will come in handy.
+From here you can output to a csv, send it to the Kaggle API, or just download and upload as a dataset to Kaggle or any other platform of your choosing.
+You can also maintain the dataset via GitHub, more on that in the Learn More section.

 # Learn More